Pelvic Floor Workshop: Demystifying “Down There”

 This area can be too gripped, or too weak or both.
 You will learn how to distinguish the three layers of the pelvic floor and how to soften and strengthen these areas.

-This workshop will begin with descriptions, drawings, handouts, and identification of the pelvic floor muscles.
-What follows is a series of specific exercises for self-discovery, and then specific poses and exercises to increase the flexibility, strength, and coordination of each of the pelvic functions.
+This workshop will begin with an anatomic overview including descriptions, drawings, handouts, and identification of the pelvic floor muscles.
+Afterward, we will explore a series of specific exercises for self-discovery, including both physical poses and breath work exercises to increase the flexibility, strength, and coordination of each of the pelvic functions.